Klippekort

 Reading a klippekort is easy when you understand a few things.
-Look at the enlarged photo below and I will explain how you make sense out of it.
+To the right is an enlarged photo of a such a ticket.
+I will use that as an example to explain how you make sense out of it.

 The "01" is the day of the month: the 1st